Northern March: March of Brandenburg

 In the beginning of the 12th century, the German kings re-established control over the mixed Slav-inhabited lands on the eastern borders of the Holy Roman Empire.
 In 1134, in the wake of the Wendish Crusade of 1147, the German magnate Albert the Bear was granted the Northern March by Emperor Lothair III.
 The Slavs were subsequently assimilated by German settlers during the Ostsiedlung.
 The church under Albert established dioceses, which with their walled towns protected the townspeople from attack.
-With the arrival of monks and bishops begins anew the recorded history of the town of Brandenburg, from which would develop the eponymous margraviate.
+With the arrival of monks and bishops, begins anew the recorded history of the town of Brandenburg, from which would develop the eponymous margraviate.

 Albert's control of the region was nominal for several decades, but he engaged in a variety of military and diplomatic actions against the Wends, and saw his control become more real by the middle of the century.
 In 1150, Albert formally inherited Brandenburg from its last Hevelli ruler, the Christian Pribislav.
 Albert and his Ascanian descendants made considerable progress in Christianising the captured lands.

 List of margraves

 The Margraves of the Nordmark were closely related to both the Counts of Stade, many holding dual titles, and the Counts of Walbeck.
-The early counts and margraves were discussed by Thietmar of Merseburg, a descendant of the original rulers.
+The early counts and margraves of those regions were mentioned by Thietmar of Merseburg, a descendant of the original rulers.